 RETINOIDS vs. ROSEHIP OIL

-Many people have asked me if retinol is toxic and if rosehip oil is a good vitamin A alternative for repairing aged skin.
+Many people have asked me if rosehip oil is a good vitamin A alternative to retinol for repairing aged skin.

 To be clear, there's nothing wrong with retinoids unless you have a specific condition such as pregnancy, eczema, rosacea, allergy, or experience severe intolerance to retinol.
 Retinoids work!
 In fact, only retinoic acid has a biological effect on the skin and there's plenty of peer reviewed dermatological journals confirmed by in-vivo (performed on living people) studies: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6791161/ and https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2699641/.